idominikosgr/DevRulesPlus/README.md

 node setup-wizard.js
 ```

-3. Follow the interactive prompts to configure AIDevRules for your project:
+3. Follow the interactive prompts to configure DevRulesPlus for your project:
    - Enter your project path
    - Select your IDE or AI coding tool (Cursor AI, Windsurf, GitHub Copilot, VS Code, etc.)
    - Choose your primary framework